 Using Insulin to Your Advantage: Post-Workout

-Here’s the plot twist: Right after intense exercise, insulin becomes your friend.
+Here’s the plot twist: Right after intense exercise, your hormonal response becomes your friend.

 Your muscles are depleted and hungry for nutrients.
-Insulin helps:
+A healthy hormonal response helps:

 - Rebuild muscle (protein delivery)